 But do NOT follow Helmut’s advice…do the opposite.
-Appreciate your girlfriend for the beautiful woman she is, and help her feel more comfortable with her physical appearance and sexuality…then the photos will almost take themselves.
+Appreciate your girlfriend for the beautiful woman she is, and help her feel more comfortable with her physical appearance …then the photos will almost take themselves.

 1. Connect FirstStart with a conversation outside of the bedroom.
 The next time you’re out on a date, express your desire to photograph her.
 Then ask her how she would feel about that.
 Simple stuff, and you know how to connect with your girlfriend better than I, so follow your instincts.